Forricide/still-feel-alive/Chapter 10.md

 *She feels the pull, again.
 Almost beckoning to her.
 Something beyond this vast emptiness, calling to her.*

 *This time, she chooses where to go.
-Not consciously, nothing as simple as that, but there's an element of certainty in the eventual result.*
+Not consciously, nothing as simple as that, but there's an element of certainty, of destination, in the eventual result.*

 A woman screams.